mziyahacili/Farm-Eco/readme.md

-# farm-Eco
+# Farm-Eco

 ## Description

-**farm-Eco** is a system built using a microservices architecture, designed for monitoring and predicting soil and climate conditions in agricultural fields.
+**Farm-Eco** is a system built using a microservices architecture, designed for monitoring and predicting soil and climate conditions in agricultural fields.
 The system consists of several services, each performing a specific task, from processing data on soil and climate to prediction and providing information to users.

 ### Key Features:
 - Predicting soil conditions based on climate factors.